-There are some very important guidelines to pay attention to while writing your doctoral thesis.
-Make yourself familiar with them to avoid inconvenient situations and frustration.
+Below are some very important guidelines to pay attention to while writing your doctoral thesis.
+Make yourself familiar with them to avoid future inconvenience and frustration.

-Before starting, talk to your supervisor, he or she can give you some suggestions and best practices.
-Furthermore it might be a good idea to study already completed doctoral theses (it is recommended to use templates from the year 2015).
+Before writing up, chat to your supervisor as he or she can provide you with some useful suggestions on best practices.
+Furthermore, it might be a good idea to have a look at some recent doctoral theses (use templates from 2015 and onwards)..

 Remember your obligation to report your thesis progress at least once a year (please see forms below).

-The file forgoing the conversion to PdF/A must be in one of these file formats:
+The template file for the conversion to PDF/A must be in one of these formats:

 - Microsoft Word